cvat-ai/cvat/site/content/en/docs/manual/advanced/annotation-with-brushing-tools.md

 ## Brushing tools menu

-The brushing tool menu appears on the top of the screen after you click **Draw a mask**:
+The brushing tool menu appears on the top of the screen after you click **Shape**:

 ![BT Menu](/images/brushing_tool_menu.png)